 - Have your case heard before a neutral judge

-- Present witnesses and evidence to back up your case
+- Present witnesses and evidence to contest the allegations

-Proving your innocence against a probation violation charge is more difficult than defending yourself against a standard criminal charge in a criminal case.
-Your probation violation attorney may employ one of several defense strategies to minimize or eliminate the penalties you are facing for an alleged violation, including:
+Your probation violation attorney may employ one of several defense strategies to minimize or eliminate the penalties you are facing, including:

-- Demonstrating through recorded travel routes and phone records that you did everything possible to avoid making contact with the victim
+- Demonstrating through recorded travel routes and phone records that you did everything possible to comply with the terms of probation.

-- Improper drug or alcohol testing methods were used
+- Highlight that improper drug or alcohol testing methods were used

-Other defenses may be more appropriate depending on the nature of the probation violation charge.
-To discuss other possible defenses in your case, contact a Seattle probation violation hearing lawyer from Emerald City Law Group today.
+Other defenses may be more appropriate depending on the nature of the probation violation allegation.